Frameworks for achieving and maintaining social licence

 Project leader: Jim Sinner, Cawthron Institute

 Social licence refers to public acceptance of commercial activity.
-It is not a formal legal permit or regulatory requirement, but a metaphorical indication of community approval and trust.
+It is not a legal permit, but an indication of community approval and trust.
 Without social licence to operate, a business can incur delays and costs, and find further development blocked.

 Latest news and updates

 Te tai ra e pari ana ki hea

 Kua rongo te po

 Kua riro atu koe ki te kapunipunitanga o te tangata.
 Ko te reo o te taiao tera e rangona atu i te mūnga o tōu na reo.

 Ka waiho ma maumahara koe e mahara ki ou mahi rangatira i te wa o te ora.
 No reira, Haere atu ra, haere atu ra, okioki mai.